 Opera is an iconic Italian art form, and where better to enjoy it than the place of its birth?
-This 15-day tour takes you to eight performances at historic venues – including Teatro La Fenice in Venice, Teatro alla Scala in Milan and the Teatro Regio in Turin.
+This 15-day tour takes you to eight performances at historic venues – including La Fenice in Venice, La Scala in Milan, Florence’s Maggio Musicale and the Teatro Regio in Turin.
 The performances are complemented by visits to the places where the composers lived and worked, allowing you to appreciate the history and the personalities behind the music.
-Staying in Venice, Milan, Parma and Turin, this musical journey is rounded out with visits to world-class museums and fine dining.
+Staying in Turin, Milan, Parma, Venice and Florence, this musical journey is rounded out with visits to world-class museums and fine dining.

-A new production of Richard Strauss’s opera Salome, conducted by Riccardo Chailly (Director of Teatro alla Scala)
+A new production of Richard Strauss’s Salome, conducted by music director Riccardo Chailly

-Debussy’s Pelléas et Mélisande at the Teatro Regio di Parma, with ‘Abbiata Award’ winner Monica Bacelli playing Mélisande
+Debussy’s ground-breaking Pelléas et Mélisande at the Teatro Regio

-The tour begins at our hotel in Venice and ends at Milan Malpensa airport.
-Emirates and Qatar Airways offer direct flights into Venice and onwards from Milan Malpensa airport.
+The tour begins at Milan’s Malpensa airport and ends at either Pisa or Florence airports.
+Singapore, Emirates and Qatar offer direct flights into Milan and connecting flights out of Florence or Pisa.
 Contact us for quotes and bookings.

 Included meals are shown with the letters B, L, D and C for canapés.